aweber/public-api-examples/ruby/readme.md

 ## Quickstart

-These examples use npm for dependency management, it comes installed with node.js.
+These examples use gem for dependency management, it comes installed with ruby.

 ## Installing requirements